The Find-a-Spider Guide

 Habitat:

-This species is usually found in leaf litter or bark crevices
+This species is usually found resting under a horizontal sheet web under logs or in soil banks or in leaf litter

 Toxicity: